 The WHIRLab is trying to understand how couples navigate the various demands of daily life.
-We are recruiting couples to take part in a multi-part study for at minimum $30 per partner ($60 per couple).
+We are recruiting couples to take part in a multi-part study for up to $112 per partner ($224 per couple).

-The study will include an in-person lab session with a series of short surveys, various tasks designed to mimic day-to-day life, and the collection of physiological data such as saliva samples and heart rate.
-Participants will also have the opportunity to participate in a 2-week long diary survey and three follow-up surveys, all online.
+The study includes a background survey, an in-person lab session with a series of short surveys, various tasks designed to mimic day-to-day life, and the collection of physiological data such as saliva samples and heart rate.
+Participants will then participate in a 2-week long diary survey and three follow-up surveys, all online.

 More About the Study

 Participating with your partner: We are interested in the experience of both members of romantic couples and would set up a time when you and your partner can come in to the lab together for no more than two hours.
 Most couples take about 1.5 hours.
 We will explain the tasks to you, obtain your informed consent, and distribute the $30 each as a mailed check following the session.
 Prior to the lab session, you will be asked to complete a background survey that typically takes 45 minutes to 1 hour.

 Privacy: Though we ask for your email in order to coordinate your presence in the lab, any information you provide during the session will not be associated with your identifying details.
 We will record audio and visual data if consent is given.
-Data may be made available online to other researchers.
+De-identified data may be made available online to other researchers.
 Aggregated results may be posted online.